APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Gravitational-wave parameter estimation losses benchmark

 \paragraph{Total loss.} Summing together the loss terms, we define the NN total loss as

 with $\left\{\alpha_\mathrm{t},\alpha_\mathrm{APRIL}\right\}$ denoting boolean hyper-parameters.

 As humans we can interpret the output values in terms of their physical meaning, but for the machine $\mathcal{L}_\mathrm{t}(\theta)$ is only a numerical comparison between values.
 Given what has been said in \ref{sec:Auxiliary Physics-Informed Loss}, one can safely add APRIL terms combining a function of outputs with either outputs ($\mathcal{L}_\mathrm{p}$), targets ($\mathcal{L}_\mathrm{a}$) or a function of targets ($\mathcal{L}_\mathrm{df}$).
 This is fundamental to physics inform the network on how the outputs must be bound together: an information that is not implemented in $\mathcal{L}_\mathrm{t}$.
 Adding $\mathcal{L}_\mathrm{APRIL}$ we are really implementing the physical laws inside the training algorithm.
+In this context, it must be explicitly stated that we are not learning the ${df}/{dt}$ dynamics with a residual loss term as in usual hard-constrained PINNs \cite{RAISSI2019686}, but rather enforcing a pointwise mapping where the physical losses are consistency checks among different outputs.